Mary-Anne Arsenault: 2020–present

-Following the 2020 Scotties, Arsenault announced she would be moving to British Columbia, where she will spend her retirement.
+Following the 2020 Scotties, Arsenault announced she would be moving from Halifax to British Columbia, where she will spend her retirement.
 On March 3, 2020, Arsenault announced she would be skipping Kelly Scott's former teammates Jeanna Schraeder, Sasha Carter and Renee Simons for the 2020–21 season.
 The team played in one event during the abbreviated season, finishing runner-up at the Sunset Ranch Kelowna Double Cash to Team Corryn Brown.
 Due to the COVID-19 pandemic in British Columbia, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Brown was invited to represent British Columbia at the 2021 Scotties Tournament of Hearts, which they accepted, ending the season for Team Arsenault.

 The next season, the team again reached the final of the Sunset Ranch Kelowna Double Cash, losing to the Kaila Buchy junior rink.
 They were able to compete in their provincial championship at the 2022 British Columbia Scotties Tournament of Hearts in Kamloops from January 5 to 9.
 After losing to Team Kayla MacMillan in both the A Final and 1 vs. 2 page playoff game, Team Arsenault defeated MacMillan 8–6 in the final to win the provincial championship.
 At the 2022 Scotties Tournament of Hearts, the team finished with a 3–5 round robin record, defeating Quebec, the Northwest Territories and the Yukon in their three victories.
 Also during the 2021–22 season, Arsenault skipped the British Columbia Senior Women's Team of Penny Shantz, Diane Gushulak and Grace MacInnes at the 2021 Canadian Senior Curling Championships.
 The team finished 8–2 through the round robin and championship pools, qualifying for the semifinal.
 They then defeated Nova Scotia before losing to Saskatchewan's Sherry Anderson in the final, settling for silver.